This Cat Does Not Exist: Ethics of Artificial Intelligence

 February 11, 2020 12 min. read

-The developers of the popular ThisPersonDoesNotExist website taught the new neural network to generate photos of non-existent cats, but instead of realistic animals, the system gives photos of creepy creatures.
+The developers of the popular ThisPersonDoesNotExist website taught the new neural network to generate photos of non-existent cats.
+However, instead of creating realistic depictions, the system produces photos of these cats that do not exist, featuring eerie and unsettling creatures.

 Is it ethical for cats?
 Probably not.
 We do not know why they are still silent about this.